 - Discard the tips of the wings (they're mostly cartilage and skin), and cook with the little drums and flat pieces.

-Make sure your chicken wings are dry before coating with oil.
+To get extra crispy air fryer wings, make sure your chicken wings are dry before coating with oil.
 I recommend rinsing them with water and patting them dry with paper towels.

 Place them on a plate lined with paper towels to drain any excess water while you gather the rest of your ingredients.